jcurran0201/credit_card_fraud_detection/README.md

 # Credit Card Fraud Detection

-A machine learning system to detect fraudulent credit card transactions using the [Kaggle Fraud Detection Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection) a synthetic dataset simulating ~1,000 cardholders with realistic, heavily imbalanced transaction data.
+A machine learning system to detect fraudulent credit card transactions using the [Kaggle Fraud Detection Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection), a synthetic dataset simulating ~1,000 cardholders with realistic, heavily imbalanced transaction data.

+In fraud detection, the cost of missing fraud far exceeds the cost of a false positive.
+A blocked legitimate transaction is an inconvenience; undetected fraud is an unrecoverable loss.
+This project evaluates models on financial impact — not just F1 — and deploys the model that minimizes missed fraud.

 This project implements a production-style fraud detection system with:

 - **Real-time transaction scoring**
 - **Behavioral cardholder profiling**

-   - **FastAPI that deploys the model**
+- **FastAPI REST API**
 - **Custom frontend dashboard**
 - **3-tier fraud decision engine (approve/review/block)**

 ---